markwiggles/Matrix/README.md

 ```ruby
 gem 'spree_volume_pricing', github: 'spree-contrib/spree_volume_pricing'
 ```
-AT this point, check your version of rails, otherwise there may be conflicts.
+At this point, check your version of rails, otherwise there may be conflicts.
 ```ruby
 gem 'rails', '4.1.8'
 ```